shaneNum/qr-mod-FIX/README.md

-# QR-Mod
+# The Quantum Realm Mod

-Huge content expansion mindustry mod solely made for RPs.
+*A pretty sizeable - nontypical Mindustry mod, dedicated to improve and expand the RP experience.*

-Official mod of The Quantum Realm.
+Official mod of the Quantum Realm, and the Chaotican Archives.